 You can also make good use of salt.
 Whether you ping them with our staff favorite, the Bug-A-Salt, or make a saline spray, salt is actually poisonous to spiders.

-Finally, vinegar is another useful spider repellent that you might have used to clean up cat urine or keep for cleaning.
+Finally, vinegar is another useful, natural spider repellent that you might have used to clean up cat urine or keep for cleaning.
 They hate the smell of this common household item, and a 50/50 blend of white vinegar and water makes for an excellent spray.

 How to Deter Spiders

 Regardless of whether you currently have spiders, it’s best to make your home unattractive to them.
 The good news is that spider-proofing your home will also bug-proof it.

 In the event you’ve noticed a spider hanging around, these steps will help ensure you don’t miss any while on your arachnid murder spree.

 - Seal It – Make sure the doors and windows are weatherproofed and well-caulked.
 Also seal any tiny cracks in walls and baseboards.
 These cracks are both entry points and easy hiding spots.
 If you can slip paper in there, a spider can probably fit as well.